Michael Attaleiates

-Michael Attaleiates or Attaliates (Μιχαήλ Ἀτταλειάτης, /grc-x-byzant/; c.
-1022 – 1080) was a Byzantine Greek chronicler, public servant and historian active in Constantinople and around the empire's provinces in the second half of the eleventh century.
+Michael Attaleiates or Attaliates (Μιχαὴλ Ἀτταλειάτης, /grc-x-byzant/; c.
+1022 – 1080) was a Byzantine chronicler, public servant and historian active in Constantinople and around the empire's provinces in the second half of the eleventh century.
 He was a younger contemporary (possibly even a student) of Michael Psellos and likely an older colleague of John Skylitzes, the two other Byzantine historians of the eleventh century whose work survives.

 Life and work

 Michael Attaleiates was probably a native of Attaleia (now Antalya, in Turkey) and moved to Constantinople some time between, approximately, 1030 and 1040 to pursue studies in law.
 During years of service in the empire's judicial system he built a small private fortune.
 Prominence on the judge's bench also brought him to the attention of a number of emperors who rewarded him with some of the highest honours available to civil servants (patrikios and anthypatos).

 In 1072, Attaleiates compiled for Emperor Michael VII a synopsis of law, known as the Ponema Nomikon, based on the late ninth-century Basilika.

 In addition, he drew up an Ordinance for the Poor House and Monastery, which he founded at Constantinople in the mid-1070s.
 This work, known as the Diataxis, is of value for students of the social, economic, cultural and religious history of Byzantium in Constantinople and the provinces during the eleventh century.
 It also provides invaluable information regarding the life of Attaleiates himself.
 It includes a catalogue of the books available in the monastery's library, while also offering details about the founder's fortune in the capital and in Thrace.
 From the Diataxis we learn that Attaleiates owned numerous properties (both farms and urban real estate) in Constantinople, Raidestos (mod.
 Tekirdağ), Selymbria (mod.
 Silivri).